 How To Get To Elafonissi Beach Without A Car

 It’s free to visit Elafonissi beach and it’s a surprisingly easy drive to get there too.
-But since 3 days in Crete is so short, we’d recommend taking a guided tour from Chania to Elafonisi beach instead.
+But since 3 days in Crete is so short, we’d recommend taking a guided tour to Elafonisi beach instead.

 Experience Nightlife in Chania